Chekanov's dichotomy in contact topology

+Therefore, $\pi^{-1}(\Lambda)$ is contact coisotropic.
+The same relation above also shows that if $\pi^{-1}(\Lambda)$ is contact coisotropic, then $\Lambda$ is symplectic coisotropic. \end{proof}

+\begin{remark} Part of the proofs of Proposition \ref{corres} and Proposition \ref{pre-cor} can be done via the criterion from symplectic and contact Poisson brackets.
+For instance, the equation (\ref{eq-pb-correspond}) above easily implies that if $\R \times Y$ is symplectic coisotropic in the symplectization $SM$, then $Y$ is contact coisotropic in the base contact manifold $M$.
+For another instance, one can show that, for any two functions $F, G \in C^{\infty}(M)$, their lifts to the prequantization $\pi^*F, \pi^*G$ satisfy

+This is analogous to the equation (\ref{eq-pb-correspond}) above, and it implies that if $\pi^{-1}(\Lambda)$ is contact coisotropic in the prequantization $P$, then $\Lambda$ is a symplectic coisotropic in the base symplectic manifold $M$. \end{remark}

-\begin{remark} Since full pre-image $\pi^{-1}(\Lambda)$ always counts the $S^1$-direction, $\dim \pi^{-1}(\Lambda) = \dim \Lambda +1$.
-Moreover, since $S^1$-direction is always transversal to contact hyperplane $\xi$, if $\Lambda$ is symplectic coisotropic, $\pi^{-1} \Lambda$ is always a special contact coisotropic such that it is transversal to $\xi$ (and contains Reeb flow).
-This special contact coisotropic submanifold is considered in \cite{BZ15}, say, its Proposition 1.13. \end{remark}
+\begin{remark} Since the pre-image $\pi^{-1}(\Lambda)$ always contains the full $S^1$-fibres, we know that $\dim \pi^{-1}(\Lambda) = \dim \Lambda +1$.
+Moreover, since the $S^1$-direction is always transversal to the contact hyperplane $\xi$ of $P$, if $\Lambda$ is symplectic coisotropic, then $\pi^{-1} (\Lambda)$ is always a strictly coisotropic submanifold with respect to the contact 1-form $\alpha$ on $P$ (see Definition 1.6 in \cite{BZ15}).
+A detailed study of these submanifolds was carried out in \cite{BZ15}. \end{remark}